emerald-dao/beginner-dapp-course/chapter2.0/day3/README.md

 Sup sup!
 In this chapter, we will be teaching you what Javascript code is and what it does.
 Then we will add some to our project.

+> Also, before moving on, make sure to complete all previous quests.
+They are necessary to continuing at this point.

 ## What is Javascript?

 When we talked about HTML & CSS, we concluded that HTML is the *what*, and CSS is the *styling*.
 Well, adding Javascript will allow us to *do things* on the site.